Logo

 Promotion does not end with social media or video platforms.
 If you want to effectively distribute your music as an independent artist, you have to invest in paid promotion.
 By getting organic engagement from real listeners, you will be able to expand your audience and surpass other artists on any platform.
 Organic Spotify promotion from Artist Push gives a solid advantage, so you will get more than you expected.

 The process of releasing your music may not be easy, but it allows you to control everything on your own.
-When you learn all the aspects of distributing your music on your own, you can achieve maximum efficiency and have a long music journey.
+When you know how to release your music on your own, manage your music, and build a successful personal brand, nothing will stop you from fulfilling your release plan and succeeding in music marketing.

 How much does a music release cost?